secretstartups/handbook/job-families/engineering/support-readiness-specialist/index.html.md

 * Maintain and demonstrate 100% compliance with all written security policies and change management controls, as well as assisting with audits of user access to key systems.

-* Understand internal customer's needs and business context to provide outstanding support and maintain high customer satisfaction.
-* Assist with implementation of new systems as needed to support evolving processes and critically evaluate our use of systems with a view to improve global efficiency.
+#### Additional Requirements
+* Zendesk Administrator experience (preferred; or the ability to gain Zendesk Administrator Certification within 6 months of start date if required)
+* Zendesk enthusiast who thrives on working in a fast-paced and changing environment
+* Understanding of business processes and ability to translate business requirements into application functionality

-### Projects you might work on:
+#### Projects you might work on:

 When you are not tackling your normal day to day challenges, you’ll have a lot of freedom to work on things that will make your life, and the lives of your coworkers, easier.
-Current and past Support Operations have:
+Current and past Support Readiness Specialists in Operations have:

 * Created
   [tooling to generate weekly 1-1 issues](https://gitlab.com/gitlab-com/support/toolbox/1-1-issue-generator)